ESP32 Modules and Boards¶

 - ESP32-WROOM-32 was previously called ESP-WROOM-32

-A basic and commonly adopted ESP32 module with ESP32-D0WDQ6 chip on board.
-The first one of the WROOM / WROVER family released to the market.
-By default the module has 4MB flash and may be also ordered with custom flash size of 8 or 16MB, see Espressif Products Ordering Information.
+This is a basic and commonly adopted ESP32 module with the ESP32-D0WDQ6 chip on board.
+It was the first module of the WROOM / WROVER family released to the market.

 ESP32-WROOM-32D / ESP32-WROOM-32U¶

-Simplified version of ESP32-WROOM-32D module.
-It contains a single core ESP32 chip that supports clock frequency of up to 160 MHz.
+This is a simplified version of the ESP32-WROOM-32D module.
+It contains a single-core ESP32 chip that supports a clock frequency of up to 160 MHz.

-Comparing to ESP32-PICO-KIT V4, this version contains a more capable CP2102N USB-UART bridge that provides up to 3 Mbps transfers rates.
+Comparing to ESP32-PICO-KIT V4, this version features the CP2102N USB-UART bridge that provides faster transfer rates of up to 3 Mbps.

 ESP32 DevKitC V4¶

-This version of ESP-WROVER-KIT board has ESP-WROVER-B module installed that integrates 64-MBit PSRAM for flexible extended storage and data processing capabilities.
-The board can accommodate other versions of ESP modules described under WROOM, SOLO and WROVER Modules.
+This version of the ESP-WROVER-KIT board integrates the ESP-WROVER-B module that has 8 MB PSRAM for flexible extended storage and data processing capabilities.
+The board can accommodate other versions of ESP modules described in Modules.

 Comparing to ESP-WROVER-KIT V3, this board has the following design changes:

-- Some other components, e.g. EN and Boot buttons, have been replaced with functional equivalents basing on test results and sourcing options
+- Some components have been replaced with functional equivalents based on test results and sourcing options, e.g., the EN and Boot buttons.

-The board on picture above has ESP32-WROVER-B module is installed.
+The board in the picture above integrates the ESP32-WROVER-B module.